PyCQA/isort/README.md

     default_section=FIRSTPARTY

-Additionally, you can specify project level configuration simply by placing a .isort.cfg file at the root of your project. isort will look up to 25 directories up, from the one it is ran, to find a project specific configuration.
+Additionally, you can specify project level configuration simply by placing a .isort.cfg file at the root of your project. isort will look up to 25 directories up, from the the location it is ran against, to find a project specific configuration.

 Or, if you prefer, you can add an isort section to your project's setup.cfg with any desired settings.